-When did employer-made student loan payments become tax-advantaged?
+When did employer-made student loan payments become tax-free?

-Yes!
-The Consolidated Appropriations Act, 2021 (CAA) was passed by Congress and signed by the President on December 27, 2020.
+On Dec.
+27, 2020, the Consolidated Appropriations Act, 2021 (CAA) was passed by Congress and signed by the President.
 One of its provisions (in Section 120 of Division EE) was to extend the tax-free advantage of employer payments, up to $5,250 per year, through January 1, 2026.
 The CAA continued what the CARES Act started, affirming that SLRAs are here to stay (at least for the next 5 years).

 The CARES Act expanded the scope of Sec.
 127 of the Internal Revenue Code, which addresses employer-paid tuition benefits.
 The Cares Act stipulated that the $5,250 amount that employers can annually contribute tax-free for tuition assistance can be extended to student loan repayment assistance.
 According to Employment Law Worldview, an employer can “pay for all or part of an employee’s Qualified Education Loan as a tax-free benefit, provided that benefit is part of an employer’s education assistance program (EAP).”
 The $5,250 cap is now the combined annual limit for education assistance payments–whether for tuition or student loan repayment.

 What is a Qualified Education Loan for this purpose?